brentvollebregt/whos-on-my-network/README.md

 - `config.json`: Contains basic configuration for the application
 - `database.sqlite`: Used for scan and user data storage

-The location of these files are in the parent directory of the module when not packaged or in `%APPDATA%/WhoIsOnMyNetwork` (Windows) / `$HOME/WhoIsOnMyNetwork` (Linux and MacOS) when using a packaged version of the application.
+The location of these files are in the parent directory of the module when not packaged or in `%APPDATA%/WhoIsOnMyNetwork` (Windows) / `$HOME/WhoIsOnMyNetwork` (Linux and MacOS) when using a packaged version of the application (exe).

 > When running the unpacked application, you can force the files to be in the packaged locations by setting the environment variable `FORCE_PACKAGED_MODE` to `true`.